-Strategic Planning Score: 8
+Strategic Planning Score: 7

 Although the United Kingdom has one of the most centralized political systems and is one of the long-established liberal democracies in the world, the resources directly available to the prime minister are relatively limited compared with those available to other heads of government.
 Formally, there is no prime ministerial department to provide strategic planning or advice, although the Cabinet Office provides an important coordinating role across government and its head, the cabinet secretary, attends cabinet meetings.
 The cabinet secretary is also the head of the civil service, after the two roles were separated under the previous coalition government, and chairs the quarterly Projects Commissioning Board.
 In 2014, the post of chief executive of the civil service was created with the incumbent becoming a permanent secretary of the Cabinet Office in 2015.
 The Projects Commissioning Board works closely with the Economic and Domestic Affairs Secretariat (EDS), established in summer 2015, which fosters future and innovative projects.
 A substantial effort has been made since 2010 to modernize the civil service, including its strategic capacity, with a cabinet-level minister taking the lead.
-A civil-service reform plan was launched in 2012 and led by the Cabinet Office.
+A civil service reform plan was launched in 2012 and led by the Cabinet Office.
 Establishing policymaking as a profession is one of the stated goals, a task that will have potentially long-term consequences for steering capability and strategic capacity.

 At a political level, a special advisory unit has supported all recent prime ministers.
-George Freeman, Conservative member of parliament for Mid-Norfolk, has led the current unit, the Prime Minister's Policy Board, since shortly after Theresa May became prime minster in July 2016.
+George Freeman, Conservative member of parliament for Mid Norfolk, has led the current unit, the Prime Minister's Policy Board, since shortly after Theresa May became prime minster in July 2016, but it was disbanded in the wake of the 2017 general election.
 Special advisers and civil servants staff these advisory units.
-The remit of Number 10 Policy Unit is defined by the prime minister but tends to focus on strategic political and policy decisions.
+The remit of the Number 10 Policy Unit is defined by the prime minister but tends to focus on strategic political and policy decisions.
 In 2012, the prime minister and deputy prime minister established a dedicated Implementation Unit within the Cabinet Office, charged with driving implementation in areas deemed to be of high priority and now reinforced by the creation of implementation task forces to oversee the delivery of policy initiatives.
 All government departments have been required by the new government to produce single departmental plans, which serve both to define their strategic objectives and to enable them to be monitored more effectively.

+Expert Advice

 However, political uncertainty has made strategic planning harder.
-After Theresa May lost the Conservatives' parliamentary majority in the 2017 general election she has led a minority government dependent on a "supply and confidence" agreement with the DUP, a Northern Irish unionist party.
-In addition, Conservative MPs - from both extremes of the Brexit spectrum - keep attacking their own government's plans.
-And in spite of being members of the cabinet, Michael Gove (Secretary of State for Environment, Food and Rural Affairs) and Boris Johnson (Secretary of State for Foreign and Commonwealth Affairs) - former joint heads of the "leave" campaign and May's opponents in the contest for the party leadership - keep fighting the prime minister in a way that in the past would have been considered incompatible with notions of cabinet government and collective cabinet responsibility.
-These political factors have diminished the government's de facto capacities for strategic planning.
-Whether the system will regain its structural strength depends on Theresa May's ability to win back control of her cabinet and her party in the near future.
+After Theresa May lost the Conservatives' parliamentary majority in the 2017 general election, she has led a minority government dependent on a "confidence-and-supply" agreement with the DUP, a Northern Irish unionist party.
+In addition, Conservative members of parliament - from both extremes of the Brexit spectrum - keep attacking their own government's plans.

-https://civilservicelearning.civilservice.gov.uk/sites/default/files/twelve_actions_report_web_accessible.pdf
+Two of the prime minister's most vocal opponents in cabinet, David Davis (Secretary of State for Exiting the European Union) and Boris Johnson (Secretary of State for Foreign and Commonwealth Affairs), resigned in protest to the so-called Chequers agreement on the Brexit negotiations, while two more (Raab and McVey, also from the euro-skeptic faction within the cabinet) resigned in November 2018.
+The cabinet's collective ability to make strategic decisions continues to be weakened by Brexit-related in-fighting.

+$https://civilservicelearning.civilservice.gov.uk/sites/default/files/twelve_actions_report_web_accessible.pdf$